masterhorn/docs/_docs/tutorials/Volumes.md

 ## Create volume

-To create a volume, you need clikc on the create button in the left upper corner of volume page.
+To create a volume, you need click on the create button in the left upper corner of volume page.

 ![](../../assets/img/Volumes/volume_page_4.png)